solargrammars/solargrammars.github.io/_drafts/color-gates.md

 the contribution of character and word level representations together.
 Lets say we have two ways to obtain a feature vector for each word.
-The first one: we use a RNN  which learns a character based feature vector from the word.
-The second one: we directly query a source of pretrained vectors, such as Word2vec or Glove.
+The first one: we use a RNN  which learns a character based feature vector from the word, jyust like we did before.
+The second one:
+we directly query a source of pretrained vectors, such as Word2vec or Glove.
 Which one contributes more to minimize the loss, lets say, expressed as the MSE between the generated